 About Me

-I’m Alex, a statistician and researcher.
-My work combines machine learning and Bayesian statistics to develop probabilistic models and decision-making tools, with a focus on clustering, Bayesian networks, and biomedical applications.
+I am a postdoc at Gladstone Institutes in Barbara Engelhardt’s group.
+My work combines statistics and machine learning to develop probabilistic models and decision-making tools, with a focus on unsupervised learning, graphical models, nonparametric methods, sequential processes, and biomedical applications.

 Outside of statistics, I like running, the NYT crossword, playing guitar, and watching the Premier League.